See the Story Index for Wael Abdelgawad’s other stories.

 I went in, because that’s what I do.
 Gold Tooth’s hand struck my shoulder, the weapon wrapping around me and thumping my back harmlessly.
 My knife, on the other hand, plunged into his belly to the hilt.
 Before he even had a chance to register what was happening, I pulled the blade out cleanly – I could have twisted it out but didn’t, so give me credit for self-restraint – grabbed the back of his neck, pulled his head down and kneed him in the face.

-Instead I reversed my grip on the knife, holding it icepick style.
-I crouched and – with a single, swift slash across the back of Gold Tooth’s ankle – severed his Achilles tendon.
+I reversed my grip on the knife, holding it icepick style.
+I crouched and – with a single, swift ripping motion across the back of Gold Tooth’s ankle – severed his Achilles tendon.
 This was not gratuitous.
 It was a classic Kali finish that ensured the man would not be able to walk, which meant he could not pursue me.
 It was a part of my training and I did it without thought.

 The man screamed in terror and agony and collapsed to the ground.